Swap to Leisure or Sports or go back to all job sectors

 Before a flight you could:

-During a flight, you might:
+During a flight, you would:

-At the end of a flight you'll often:
+At the end of a flight you'll:

 You may need to wear a uniform.